NotsoFrostyy/NotsoFrostyy/README.md

 Hello 👋 im @notsofrostyy 😄

-I develop random python projects that I would use on a daily basis, Im also working on a in progress website feel free to look at some of my repositories 🎉
+I develop random python projects that I would use on a daily basis, I also have a website at https://NotsoFrostyy.github.io feel free to look at some of my repositories 🎉
 ---